oiwn/awesome-rust-tools/README.md

 [Nushell](https://www.nushell.sh) - new type of shell

+[Sharship](https://starship.rs) - The minimal, blazing-fast, and infinitely customizable prompt for any shell!

 ## Terminal

 [Warp](https://www.warp.dev) - WARP IS A BLAZINGLY FAST, RUST-BASED TERMINAL REIMAGINED FROM THE GROUND UP TO WORK LIKE A MODERN APP.